-10 Steps to Better Database Performance
+10 Steps to Optimize SQL Database Performance

 People are often curious how presenters and bloggers come up with topics for their content.
 For this particular blog post, I looked at my smart watch.
 My watch suggests that I take 10,000 steps a day, which got me thinking about the steps required to optimize database application performance.
 When it comes to some of the applications I have seen and worked with in my career, I think 10,000 steps isn't too far off!